passionlim/intensive/Script_Health.md

 ### What do you do to stay healty?
 I’ve never thought that I’m healthy.
 I’m obese and I have high blood pressure as well.
 After I received the result of my last health check-up, I have been concerned about my health.
 There were bad signals for my health in the result.

-First of all, I started to work out at the gym in my apartment serveral weeks ago.
-According to the result of my health checkup, I need to reduce my weight to keep my health.
+First of all, according to the result of my health checkup, I need to reduce my weight to keep my health.
+I started to work out at the gym at my apartment serveral weeks ago.
+I usually walk on a treadmill.
 So I’m trying to go to the gym on weekends or when I have free time after work.

-Second of all, I intake some nutritional supplements to recover my health.
-Regarding to the health checkup result, I’m lacking in some hormones and minerals.
+Second of all, Regarding to the health checkup result, I’m lacking in some hormones and minerals.
+The lack of some homrmons can cause reducing concentration and lethargy.
+Therefore, I decided to intake some nutritional supplements to prevent myself from getting worse.
 I also try to eat fruits and vegetables to fill necessary minerals.

 In conclusion, I have an important reason to keep myself healthy because I have a little daughter who will be with me for over 20 years.